 History of Marmapuncture

-In ancient India, marmapuncture therapeutic interventions were recorded about 3000 years ago in a document called Suchi Veda, meaning “the art of piecing with a needle”.
+In ancient India, marmapuncture was recorded about 3000 years ago in a document called Suchi Veda, meaning “the art of piecing with a needle”.
 At Taxila university, in India, circa 100 BC, marmapuncture was taught to students as part of their curriculum.

 Subsequent, Buddhist missionary work and trade spread this knowledge throughout China and South East Asia.
 It is stated that the Buddha’s physician was an Ayurvedic vaida (doctor) known as Jivaka.
 And Jivaka composed many texts on Indian medicine, which were closely guarded by monks in Tibet.